treyhunner/treyhunner.github.com/source/_posts/2019-03-12-unique-and-sentinel-values-in-python.markdown

 ---
 layout: post
-title: "Unique values, sentinel values, and the problem with None"
+title: "Unique sentinel values, identity checks, and when to use object() instead of None"
 date: 2019-03-20 07:30:00 -0700
 comments: true
 categories: python